1) When does Trailhead Direct operate?

 Metro no longer requires masks on transit, including Trailhead Direct.
 However, Public Health – Seattle & King County continues to recommend wearing a high-quality, well-fitting mask on transit and in crowded indoor spaces.
 Many of Metro’s systemwide enhancements will stay in place permanently.
 These include daily disinfecting, fleetwide air filter upgrades, and encouraging contactless payment.

 Subscribe to our Trailhead Direct newsletter, and follow along on Twitter, Facebook, and Instagram to stay in the loop on any updates.

 You can use Metro’s online Puget Sound Trip Planner desktop, mobile, or Android or iOS apps to plan trips on scheduled service in King, Pierce and Snohomish counties.
 It provides details about transit stops, routes and schedules.
 Trip Planner itineraries do not include unplanned service disruptions and reroutes caused by weather, emergencies, traffic, events or construction.

 4) How should I prepare for my hiking adventure?

-Always bring the essentials: mask, water bottles (fill before, no water at the trailhead), map and navigation materials, closed-toed sturdy, comfortable shoes, food (ready to eat, like fruit or granola bar), sun protection, rain gear, first aid kit, flashlight, extra long sleeved layers, an extra bag to pack out your trash with, and a backpack.
+Always bring the essentials: water bottles (fill before, no water at the trailhead), map and navigation materials, closed-toed sturdy, comfortable shoes, food (ready to eat, like fruit or granola bar), sun protection, rain gear, first aid kit, flashlight, extra long sleeved layers, an extra bag to pack out your trash with, and a backpack.
 Check out this great post from our friends over at the Washington Trails Association about essential items for hikers.